Constraining non-commutative geometry with W/Z+jet production at the LHC: Introduction

 At the Large Hadron Collider (LHC), processes involving the production of a $W$ or $Z$ boson in association with a jet are powerful probes of new physics~\cite{Tricoli:2020uxr}.
 These processes provide precision tests of perturbative QCD, help constrain parton distribution functions (PDFs) and their uncertainties, and are sensitive to higher-order QCD and electroweak effects~\cite{Boughezal:2015dva,Boughezal:2016isb,Blumenschein:2018gtm}.
 From a phenomenological perspective, vector-boson-plus-jet production also constitutes a major background in searches for new particles.
 These features make it an excellent testing ground for scenarios that extend the Standard Model.
 In this work, we explore one such extension based on spacetime non-commutativity, examining its impact on single-jet production in association with a $W$ or $Z$ boson in proton–proton collisions.
 Our analysis focuses on leading-order effects arising from a minimal non-commutative (NC) deformation parameter $\Theta^{\mu\nu}$.

+The concept of incorporating NC geometry into particle physics has a long history{, dating back to early ideas of Heisenberg and Pauli \cite{Heisenberg:1929xj} with the objective of reducing the infinities that appear in quantum field theory.
+It subsequently evolved through the works of Snyder~\cite{Snyder:1946qz} and others~\cite{Yang:1947ud,Doplicher:1994zv} into NC structures, and was later established as a rigorous mathematical framework by Connes~\cite{Connes:1996gi}.
+The approach was subsequently extended to quantum field theories via the Moyal-Weyl product and the Seiberg-Witten map~\cite{Seiberg:1999vs}.}

-The concept of incorporating NC geometry into particle physics has a long history.
-It has been studied in a variety of phenomenological contexts~\cite{Das:2007dn,Selvaganapathy:2015nva,Alboteanu:2006hh,Rizzo:2002yr,Manohar:2014zca,Wang:2011ei}, with particular motivation from quantum string theory~\cite{Seiberg:1999vs,Blumenhagen:2014sba}.
-Early developments faced challenges due to the non-local nature of non-commutativity and its apparent violation of Lorentz invariance~\cite{Douglas:2001ba,Calmet:2001na}.
-Nevertheless, it has been shown that the low-energy limit of certain open-string models can be effectively described by Yang–Mills theories formulated on NC spaces~\cite{Alboteanu:2006hh}.
+{NC geometry} has been studied in a variety of phenomenological contexts~\cite{Das:2007dn,Selvaganapathy:2015nva,Alboteanu:2006hh,Rizzo:2002yr,Manohar:2014zca,Wang:2011ei}, with particular motivation from quantum string theory~\cite{Seiberg:1999vs,Blumenhagen:2014sba}.
+Early developments faced challenges due to the non-local nature of non-commutativity and its apparent violation of Lorentz invariance~\cite{Douglas:2001ba,Calmet:2001na, Carroll:2001ws}. {More generally, NC theories belong to a broader class of Lorentz-violating frameworks, which are systematically described by the Standard Model Extension (SME)~\cite{Colladay:1998fq,Kostelecky:2003fs,Kostelecky:2008ts,Aghababaei:2017gdd}.
+In this context, collider searches for Lorentz violation have been actively pursued \cite{Castorina:2010sj}; for instance, the CMS collaboration has recently placed stringent limits on Lorentz-violating couplings in top quark pair production~\cite{CMS:2024rcv}.}

+{Despite these challenges,} it has been shown that the low-energy limit of certain open-string models can be effectively described by Yang–Mills theories formulated on NC spaces~\cite{Alboteanu:2006hh}.
 Such models are theoretically appealing, offering a natural gauge structure and the possibility of probing Planck-scale physics at accessible energies~\cite{Calmet:2001na}, and more generally within the reach of future high-energy colliders~\cite{Golling:2016gvc}.
 In these frameworks, conventional spacetime coordinates $\hat{x}$ are replaced by NC operators satisfying

 where the hat denotes non-commutativity, $c^{\mu\nu}$ is a constant antisymmetric tensor, and $\Lambda$ is the characteristic energy scale at which NC effects become significant, typically assumed to be in the TeV range \cite{OPAL:2003eoc,Calmet:2001na}.